Zelda64Recomp/Zelda64Recomp/README.md

 <br style="display: none;"/>

 _Special thanks to [Blaze](https://runblaze.dev) for their support of this project.
-They provide high-performance Linux (ARM64 & AMD64) and Apple Silicon macOS runners for GitHub Actions, enhancing our development workflow._
+They provide high-performance Linux (AMD64 & ARM64) and Apple Silicon macOS runners for GitHub Actions, greatly reducing our automated build times._

 </div>